What is Iaido?

 Iai translates literally to “meeting in a place” but a deeper meaning is “flowing from peace, to conflict, then back to peace”.
 This transmission from peace to conflict and back again with an innate state, neither prepared nor unprepared of mind is the most difficult part to train, for a samurai or martial artist.

 The Canadian Iaido Association (ZNIR/CIA) was established in 1993 to promote iaido in Canada, establish formal links with the All Japan Iaido Federation (ZNIR), to hold seminars on a regular basis with high-ranking teachers of the ZNIR, and to administer dan examinations in Canada in accordance with the standards and methods of the ZNIR.
+Lastly, the Canadian Iaido Association promotes cultural exchange between Japan and North America.
+In accordance with the stated goals of the Zen Nippon Iaido Renmei, the Canadian Iaido Association aims to transmit to future generations the time-honoured schools of kobudo Iaido.

 The Association is a non-profit organization registered with the British Columbia Provincial Government.
 Instructors are volunteers and receive no pay.